 It's essential to eat something before your morning swimming session.

-Because the body uses its glycogen reserves for intense exercise, training intermittent fasting or on an empty stomach may cause you to become fatigued rapidly [1].
+According to the National Institute of Health (NIH), because the body uses its glycogen reserves for intense exercise, training intermittent fasting or on an empty stomach may cause you to become fatigued rapidly [1].

 I get up two hours before my swim so I have enough time to make these pre-workout hearty breakfast options that you can also try: